Do you want to handle your boa constrictor, but you’re afraid of messing it up somehow?

 |Week 4||9 minutes daily||Hand touching head, full handling|

 |Week 5||12 minutes daily||Hand touching head, full handling|

 |Week 6+||15 minutes daily||Hand touching head, full handing|

 Other Considerations On Hand Taming

-- Don’t let your hands smell like the food at all!
+- Don’t let your hands smell like food at all!

 - Baby boa’s nip, but don’t let this deter you.
 They get used to handling in time.

-- Don’t handle it at all for 1-2 weeks after first getting your pet.
+- Don’t handle it for 1-2 weeks after obtaining your pet.

-- Take a much slower and more cautious approach to hand taming young adult boas and adult boas.
+- Take a much slower and more cautious approach to hand-taming young and adult boas.
 It’s best to get them young.